tonethar/IGME-330-Master/notes/randomness-1.md

 ## VI.
 Moving to the digital realm

+Georg Nees was a German academic who was a pioneer of computer art and generative graphics.
-We can approximate many of these techniques digitally
+We can approximate many of these techniques digitally: